 What Can I Expect During Recovery and Followup?

-Whether you are seen in our Southlake or Plano offices for rhinoplasty, you will have the surgery performed as an outpatient in our Southlake surgery center.
+Whether you are seen in our Dallas, Southlake, or Plano offices for nose surgery, you will have the surgery performed as an outpatient in our Southlake surgery center.
 You will return home the same day.

 You will be able to walk around and get around with some mild discomfort for which we will prescribe some oral pain medicine.
 The stents in your nose might also make your nose feel congested for a few days.
 After the first couple of days of rest, you can slowly start to get back to your normal routine.

-Dr. Obaid and Dr. Ver Halen recommend that rhinoplasty patients take 10 days off from work, because of the bruising associated with the rhinoplasty.
-If a patient works from home or does not work face to face with others, they may feel comfortable returning to work after only two or three days.
+Dr. Obaid recommends that rhinoplasty patients take 10 days off from work because of the bruising associated with nose surgery.
+If a patient works from home or does not work face-to-face with others, they may feel comfortable returning to work after only two or three days.

 One week after your rhinoplasty you’ll return to our office for a follow-up visit, where the stents and splint will be removed.
 You will still have some facial swelling, but even at this early stage, you’ll already be able to see your new nose taking shape.

 By the end of two weeks most bruising is healed, and much of the swelling is gone too.
 During the first few weeks of recovery, it’s important to avoid high-impact exercise and other strenuous activities, as these can cause facial swelling.
 Walking and other kinds of gentle exercise are recommended to reduce the risk of blood clot formation.
-In general 60% of the swelling will be gone at 6 weeks, 80% at 6 months, 90% at one year with the final result seen at 2 years.
+In general 60% of the swelling will be gone at six weeks, 80% at six months, 90% at one year with the final result seen at two years.

-If you’ve made the decision to explore how a rhinoplasty can help you achieve the look you desire, then it’s time to schedule a complimentary consult with Dr. Sacha Obaid or Dr. Jon Ver Halen.
-We have two convenient Dallas-area locations in Southlake and Plano.
+If you’ve made the decision to explore how a rhinoplasty can help you achieve the look you desire, then it’s time to schedule a complimentary consult with Dr. Sacha Obaid.
+We have three convenient locations in Dallas, Southlake, and Plano, Texas.
 Simply fill out the form on this page or call us at 817-416-8080.